-The Prefecture of Heraklion is the largest administrative division of Crete.
-The northern part offers attractive resorts with luxurious hotel complexes and fine sandy beaches.
-The bustling modern city of Heraklion lies almost in the middle of the north coast on the site of the once small harbour that was the seaport of ancient Knossos.
+The Prefecture of Heraklion is the largest administrative division on Crete.
+The northern part offers attractive resorts with luxurious hotel complexes and long, sandy beaches.
+The bustling modern city of Heraklion lies almost in the middle of the north coast on the site of the former seaport of ancient Knossos.

-The city of Heraklion, historically Candia, takes its name from the ancient Roman port of Heracleum, which likely occupied the same site.
-Arab Saracens who conquered Crete in 824 AD, destroyed the capital and built a new one at the location of present-day Heraklion, which took the Arabic name Khandaq (Moat), later corrupted to Candia by the Venetians to whom the island was sold in 1204.
-Most of the extensive system of walls built around the city by the Venetians survives to this day.
-In 1669, the city was ceded to the Turks after a siege that lasted more than 20 years.
+The city of Heraklion, historically Candia, takes its name from the ancient Roman port of Heracleum, which most likely occupied the same site.
+Arab Saracens, who conquered Crete in 824 AD, destroyed the capital and built a new one at the location of present-day Heraklion, which took the Arabic name Khandaq (moat), later corrupted to Candia by the Venetians to whom the island was sold in 1204.
+Most of the walls built around the city by the Venetians survive to this day.
+In 1669 the city was ceded to the Turks after a siege that lasted more than 20 years.
 During the long Turkish occupation, which ended in 1897, Candia was known as Megalokastro.
 The Turks allowed the harbour to silt up and caused it to lose its former commercial pre-eminence.
 Turkish rule ended in 1898 after the Great Independence War that began in 1821 and ended with the formation of the independent Cretan Republic.
 Finally, in 1913 the union with Greece was realised.
-During the German invasion in 1941, the city suffered heavy damage from bombing.
-After WWII, it gained considerable commercial prominence, with a new harbour, an airport and many hotels.
+During the German invasion in 1941 the city suffered heavy damage from bombing but after WW2 it gained a new harbour, an airport and many hotels.

 This area is the richest in Crete in terms of archaeological sites.
-5km east of Heraklion, Knossos is the most important and well known ancient site in Crete, inhabited since Neolithic times and famous for the Palace of Knossos built around 1900 BC.
+5 kilometres east of Heraklion is Knossos, the most important and well known ancient site in Crete, built around 1900 BC.

-Phaistos, the second most important palace-city of Minoan Crete, is about 65 km of Heraklion, while 34 km east of the capital is Malia, the 3rd Minoan place found on Crete.
+Phaistos, the second most important palace-city of Minoan Crete, is about 65 km of Heraklion, while 34 km east of the capital is Malia, the 3rd Minoan palace found on Crete.

-Aghia Pelagaia stretches along the shores of an attractive sheltered bay, which is beautifully protected from the occasional summer winds.
-It is the long beach with enticing golden sand, and white shingle which accounts for the popularity of the resort.
-This former fishing village with its quiet small bays is ideal for surfing, water skiing, and scuba diving.
-There are friendly tavernas, shops and bars, which make this a great place to unwind and to have a wonderful holiday.
+Aghia Pelagaia stretches along the shores of an attractive sheltered bay, which is protected from occasional summer winds.
+This former fishing village is ideal for surfing, water-skiing, and scuba diving.
+Tavernas, shops and bars make this a great place to unwind.

-Hersonissos is well known as one of Crete's liveliest resorts, and there is a wide range of tavernas, shops, cafes, discos and other tourist amenities.
+Hersonissos is one of Crete's liveliest resorts with a wide range of tavernas, shops, cafes, nightclubs and other tourist amenities.
 Its sand and shingle beach offers a wide variety of water sports.
-Nearby on the hillside the villages of Koutouloufari and Piskopiano are quieter and offer visitors a much more relaxed and lower key style of holiday.
-The neighbouring coastal resort of Stalis has sandy beaches and a rather laid-back atmosphere.
-There is a wide choice of nightlife in Heronissos and Stalis.
+On the nearby hillside the villages of Koutouloufari and Piskopiano are quieter and offer visitors a much more relaxed style of holiday.
+The neighbouring coastal resort of Stalis has sandy beaches and a laid-back atmosphere but also a good choice of nightlife.

-The little fishing village of Lentas lies on the south coast of Crete, at the foot of a mountain range.
-Lentas sits on a promontory in the shape of a crouching lion which runs down to a 300 metres long strip of fine shingle that merges into the azure blue of the Libyan Sea.
+The little fishing village of Lentas lies on the south coast of Crete, at the foot of the mountains.
+It sits on a promontory which leads down to a 300 metre-long strip of fine shingle which merges with the Libyan Sea.
 According to mythology, one of the lions, which pulled the goddess Rhea's chariot was turned into stone here, thus giving the area its name.
 Until very recently the village had no electricity and was reached only by a tiny unpaved road.
-Today, however, Lentas is a small holiday resort, which attracts many visitors, drawn by the natural beauty of the area.
-There are lots of tavernas on the beach, but the village retains its quiet simple character.
-In ancient times, Lentas was probably the port of the old Roman capital of Crete, Gortys, which is also well worth a visit.
-There are old Roman remains to be seen if you are walking in the area of Lentas, such as the two ancient pillars of the Temple of Asklepios.
+Today Lentas is a small holiday resort, which attracts many visitors drawn by the natural beauty of the area.
+There are tavernas on the beach, and the village retains its quiet simple character.
+In ancient times, Lentas was most likely the port of the Roman capital of Crete, Gortys, which is also well worth a visit.
+There are Roman remains to be seen if you are walking in the area of Lentas, such as the two ancient pillars of the Temple of Asklepios.